LaurentOngaro/UEVaultManager/docs/source/usage.rst

     -h, --help                Show this help message and exit --offline                 Only print info available offline
     --json                    Output information in JSON format
-    -f, --force-refresh       Force a refresh of all asset metadata
+    -f, --force-refresh       Force a refresh of all asset metadata.
+It could take some time !
+If not forced, the cached data will be used

   Command: list
     usage: UEVaultManager list [-h] [----third-party] [--csv]